Monday, October 2, 2023

 Share

-If your dream trip involves fine wine, long, warm sunny days, delicious food, stunning coastline, and picturesque villages, you can’t beat the south of France.
+If your dream vacation involves fine wine, long, warm sunny days, delicious food, stunning coastline, and picturesque villages, you can’t beat the south of France.
 This European hotspot also has a reputation for glamor and luxury, making it the ideal destination for those who want something a little more bougie.

-Unfortunately, traveling, whether it’s luxury or not, isn’t always a treat for the environment.
+But traveling, whether it’s luxury or not, isn’t always a treat for the environment.
 The hospitality industry, in particular, is known for producing significant amounts of waste and gobbling up resources.
 In fact, according to the Sustainable Hospitality Alliance, just one hotel can use around 1,500 liters per room, per day.

-But if you don’t want your indulgent vacation to come at the expense of the planet, there are ways to limit your impact.
+There are ways to limit your impact.
 For example, you can be mindful of the type of foods you consume while you’re away (plant-based foods are more environmentally friendly than meaty options), but also, choosing the right place to stay is key.

 Eco-luxury hotels in France